wp-cli/handbook/_posts/2014-04-29-survey-results.md

 A substantial number of users requested better examples for the website.
 Let this be a call for contributions!
 Because all of the command docs are generated from the source code, adding examples or clarifying usage notes is just a pull request away.

-Alternatively, we could start a wiki page with bash tips, or periodic blog posts about how people have integrated WP-CLI into their workflows.
+Alternatively, you can [share your shell tips](https://github.com/wp-cli/wp-cli/wiki/Shell-Tips), or contribute a blog post on how you've integrated WP-CLI into your workflow.

 **Grab bag of enhancements**